(Reference office: D.G.IT. – Desk III)

-In order to be valid in Italy, acts and documents issued by foreign authorities must be legalised by Italian diplomatic-consular missions abroad.
+In order to be valid in Italy, deeds and documents issued by foreign authorities shall be legalised by the Italian diplomatic-consular Representations abroad.

-With the exception of those submitted on multilingual forms pursuant to international conventions, such documents must also be translated into Italian.
+These deeds and documents, except for those drafted on multilingual standard forms provided for by international conventions, shall also be translated into Italian.

-The authorities competent to affix the apostille for each of the above-mentioned countries are listed under “Authorities” on the website of the Hague Conference on Private International Law: http://www.hcch.net/.
+The updated list of the countries that have ratified the Hague Convention, and of the competent authorities authorized to affix the apostille for each of the States, is available on the website of the Hague Conference on Private International Law: http://www.hcch.net/.